zenml-io/zenml/docs/book/user-guide/starter-guide/manage-artifacts.md

 @pipeline
 def printing_pipeline():
-    # Load data from an earlier produced artifact
-    # You can specify name or version
-    data = ExternalArtifact(name="iris_predictions")

     # One can also pass data directly into the ExternalArtifact
     # to create a new artifact on the fly
     data = ExternalArtifact(value=np.array([0]))